Money isn’t everything for most employees today.

 - Allocate a budget: You can plan on the number of rewards you want to give out in the year.
 It’ll help you fix a budget for the employee reward and understand what kind of gifts you can offer.

 - Pick your reward: Once you’ve decided on the award categories and budget, you can shortlist the kind of incentive you want to offer.
-These can be financial incentives, profit sharing, cash, etc.
+These can be financial incentives, company swag, profit sharing, cash, etc.

 But these incentive programs needn’t always be a cash reward.